recipy/recipy/docs/user_manual.rst

 and you only want to record the files you explicitly opened yourself.

 If you use Python 2, you can pass an ``encoding`` parameter to ``recipy.open``.
-In this case ``codecs`` is used to open the file with proper encoding.
+In this case :mod:`codecs` is used to open the file with proper encoding.

 Annotating Runs
 ===============